 Sepior’s implementations of threshold cryptography incorporate secret sharing, thresholds, and MPC to provide industry leading key management solutions, that operate in completely virtualized environments, in concert with any physical or virtual client devices.

 Enterprise grade key generation and management are historically provided using a hardware security module (HSM).
-Keys are generated by and stored in the physically secured HSM appliance.
-Documents are sent to the HSM for stream cipher operations such as encryption, decryption, and re-encryption.
-This classic model is expensive, but established and effective for many historic use cases.
-However, the increasingly distributed nature of data storage and consumption renders this model problematic for newer and emerging applications.
+Keys are generated by and stored in an HSM appliance, which is maintained in a physically secured environment.
+Documents may be sent to the HSM for stream cipher operations such as encryption, decryption, and re-encryption in the physically secured environment.
+Alternatively, the HSM may generate keys derived from locally stored master keys, which are distributed to trusted end users to conduct cipher operations on their computers.
+This classic HSM model is expensive, but established and effective for many historic use cases.
+However, the increasingly distributed nature of data storage and the requirement for collaboration across multiple parties, often outside of an organization, renders this model problematic for newer and emerging applications.

-Sepior’s patented dvHSM model, using threshold cryptography, takes the concept of a single virtual HSM and then distributing parts of the system functions across multiple independent parties using MPC.
-The full HSM functionality does not reside on any single device or VM.
+Sepior’s patented dvHSM model, using threshold cryptography, takes the concept of a single virtual HSM and then distributes portions of the system functions across multiple independent parties using MPC.
+Full HSM functionality does not reside on any single device or VM.
 Instead, the combination of multiple dvHSM instances comprise the full HSM functionality.
 These dvHSM participating parties may be running in one or multiple clouds, VMs, or in discrete user devices, or a combination thereof.
-This enables the distribution of HSM like functionality to deeply distributed devices, VMs, or clouds, to address the performance optimization needs of each given use case.
+This enables the distribution of HSM like functionality to deeply distributed devices, VMs, or clouds, to address the performance optimization needs of each given use case, without the vulnerability of distributing a full HSM in uncontrolled environments which could be subject to compromise.

 World Leaders within MPC